ghga-de/ghga-metadata-schema/docs/schema_markdown/data_use_permission.md

 # Slot: data_use_permission

 Data use permission associated with an entity.
 Typically one or more terms from DUO.
 Should be descendants of 'DUO:0000001 data use permission'.
+Please use 'DUO:0000026' if no other permission applies.

 URI: [GHGA:data_use_permission](https://w3id.org/GHGA/data_use_permission)